Hospitals and healthcare providers across the U.S. are facing a severe shortage of qualified doctors.

 Benefits of Working in a Rural ED

 While it's feasible to conclude you may make more money working in a metropolitan hospital, the cost of living in rural America is often much lower, which means your standard of living can be higher.
 For instance, you can afford a larger home and more property than you could living in the city.
 Not only that but crime rates are typically lower, traffic is much less, and the lifestyle is decidedly more family-friendly.

 2. Student Loan Forgiveness or Repayment

 It's likely that you accumulated debt during your time in medical school.
 Working in a rural hospital is one way to offset that.
-Many states offer financial incentives to physicians willing to work in rural areas, including loan forgiveness and repayment — an amount that increases the longer you remain in the setting.
+Many states offer financial incentives to physicians willing to work in rural hospitals, including loan forgiveness and repayment — an amount that increases the longer you remain in the setting.
 Check the Rural Health Information Hub website to see a list of qualified providers.

 3. Expand Your Breadth of Experience

 The lack of nearby specialty hospitals or clinics could mean you perform procedures you might not otherwise when working in an urban market.